PawnsApprentice/PawnsApprentice/README.md

 # 💫 About Me:
-Hey there. a Software Engineer focused on web development.
+A Software Engineer focused on backend, machine learning, and cloud systems

 ## 🌐 Socials: